ckeditor/ckeditor5/packages/ckeditor5-font/docs/features/font.md

 }
 ```

-An example of the editor that supports only two font sizes:
+An example of an editor that supports two font sizes:

 ```js
 ClassicEditor